zowe/docs-site/docs/user-guide/ze-profiles.md

    :::note

-   When you create a new profile, user name and password fields are optional.
-However, the system will prompt you to specify your credentials when you use the new profile for the first time.
+   When you create a new profile, username and password fields are optional.
+However, the system prompts you to specify your credentials when you use the new profile for the first time.

    :::